Will-ALVIDI/cppStartingKit/README.md

 * When finished, save your changes.
 * Close Sublime Text.
 * "Re-archive" your extracted folder in `*.zip` then rename it in `*.sublime-package`.
-* Copy your updated `*.sublime-packag`e and overwrite the one in your `Sublime Text/Packages` folder.
+* Copy your updated `*.sublime-package` and overwrite the one in your `Sublime Text/Packages` folder.
 * Restart Sublime Text.

 ## Edit your theme